johnmholmes/Aquarium_Monitor_V2/Heater Control Blog/README.md

 I have now added a folder to the Esp32 Software section that has the previous codes and a brief overview of the changes.

+The final version of the backup is nearly complete and this has a reboot timer being added.
+This will all e shown in the next video release planed for Wednesday 16 August

 ----

 # 10 August